MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 Navigate to **Assets** > **MixedRealityToolkit.SDK** > **StandardAssets** > **Audio** to see audio clips provided with the MRTK, and then assign a suitable audio clip to the **Audio Clip** field, for example, the MRTK_Gem audio clip:

-> [!TIP]
-> For a reminder on how to implement events, you can refer to the [Hand tracking gestures and interactable buttons](mrlearning-base-ch2.md#hand-tracking-gestures-and-interactable-buttons) instructions.

 ### 5. Test the touch interaction using the in-editor simulation

 Press the Play button to enter Game mode.
 Then press and hold the spacebar to bring up the hand and use the mouse to touch the Octa object and trigger the sound effect: